 Where a "collateral" oral agreement is alleged, the court must determine whether the subject matter is such that it would "certainly" have been included in the written agreement had it actually been agreed upon; or would "naturally" have been made as a separate agreement.
 Id. at 227.
-Here, the terms of the JVA as alleged by Petitioner are consistent with the November Document and the Confirmation Email, both of which provide direct, undisputed evidence that the November Document was meant to be a receipt by Petitioner of \$10,000 to be applied toward the total agreed-upon \$50,000 NRD.
+Here, the terms of the JVA as alleged by Petitioner are consistent with the November Document and the Confirmation Email, both of which provide direct, undisputed evidence that the November Document was meant to be a receipt of \$10,000 by Petitioner to be applied towards a total agreed upon \$50,000 NRD.
 As the November Document was meant to be a receipt, it is natural that it would not have all the material terms reached in the JVA.

-Furthermore, it is natural that the November Document was created and notarized as part of the JVA as Geraci provided Petitioner the \$10,000 in CASH.
-No reasonable party would provide such a material amount in cash without ensuring adequate proof of its receipt.
+Furthermore, it is natural that the November Document was created and notarized as part of the JVA as Geraci provided \$10,000 in CASH.
+Any reasonable party would not provide such a material amount in cash without ensuring adequate proof of its receipt.

-Thus, this factor also weighs against a finding that the November Document is a completely integrated agreement.
+Thus, this factor also weighs in favor of a finding that the November Document is not a completely integrated agreement.